nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario of how the _Recur_ command executes.

--- user input -- <br>
+-- user input --
 Step 1.
-User executes Recur command with correct and valid arguments.<br>
+User executes Recur command with correct and valid arguments.

--- `SchedulerParser` -- <br>
+-- `SchedulerParser` --
 Step 2.
-Returns new `RecurCommandParser`.<br>
+Returns new `RecurCommandParser`.

--- `RecurCommandParser` -- <br>
+-- `RecurCommandParser` --
 Step 3.
-Verify that all argument prefixes are present.<br>
+Verify that all argument prefixes are present.
 Step 4.
-Verify that all argument format is valid.<br>
+Verify that all argument format is valid.
 Step 5.
-Returns new `RecurCommand`.<br>
+Returns new `RecurCommand`.

--- `RecurCommand` -- <br>
+-- `RecurCommand` --
 Step 6.
-Verify that the given index exist in Ez-Schedule.<br>
+Verify that the given index exist in Ez-Schedule.
 Step 7.
-Verify that the given recurring end time is not in the past.<br>
+Verify that the given recurring end time is not in the past.
 Step 8.
-For the given recur factor, verify that it is valid.<br>
+For the given recur factor, verify that it is valid.
 Step 9.
-Check all dates for event to be recurred on for any event clash.<br>
+Check all dates for event to be recurred on for any event clash.
 Step 10.
-Add event into Ez-Schedule on all dates to be recurred.<br>
+Add event into Ez-Schedule on all dates to be recurred.

 The execution, with Step 9 in further detail, can be seen in the activity diagrams given below.